 You'll want to consider the type of music you listen to when purchasing your upgraded car speakers, as different genres carry many different tones.
 By adding new speakers, you’ll hear cleaner bass and more clarity then you would’ve before with stock speakers.
 In addition to upgraded speakers, you may consider adding an amplifier.
 An amplifier will provide your system with enough juice to provide it with plenty of clean power.
 Using a 4 channel amplifier in conjunction with upgraded speakers will allow you to hear your music like never before.

 If you enjoy the hit of loud, clean bass, you may consider adding a subwoofer to your car audio system.
 A subwoofer and a suitable mono amplifier will give you cleaner, sometimes heart-pounding bass.
 In addition to clean bass, you’ll hear the mid/low tones like you’ve never heard them before.

 Now that you’ve added more power to your existing system, you want a way to contain that power.
-Sound deadening materials such as the Ballstic - Hollow Point Series Speaker Kit and Dynamat Xtreme Door Dampening Sheets help eliminate vibrations and rattles, while containing your audio inside of the vehicle.
+Sound deadening materials such as the Ballistic - Hollow Point Series Speaker Kit help eliminate vibrations and rattles, while containing your audio inside of the vehicle.
 In addition to keeping your audio inside of the vehicle, it will help to keep road noise out of the vehicle for distortion free audio.

 Upgrading your cars audio system can seem overwhelming, but with the right selections and proper research, it can make a world of difference to the listening experience you enjoy in your vehicle.
 Feel free to check out our vast selection of car audio equipment here.
 We’ve also got plenty of Blue Shirts and Geek Squad Autotech installers to help you pick out and install the perfect car audio system.